exis9/sQuery/README.md

 Are you fed up with the modern js frameworks?

-But you're not allowed to go back to jQuery, right?
+But you don't want to go back to jQuery, right?

 Well, sQuery just offers you 3 things.
 **S**peed(native es6 JavaScript), **S**mall(9.5kb), **S**imple(as jQuery)!